SED-ML/sed-ml.github.io/README.md

 The webpage is created via a static site creator written in python.

 ### Setup
-To be able to run the site creator you should create a python virtual environment and install the necessary dependencies.
+To be able to run the site creator you should create a python virtual environment with python 3 and install the necessary dependencies.
 ```
 cd site_creator
 mkvirtualenv sedml-site --python=python3